Consumer medicine information

 Do not throw away any medicines via wastewater or household waste.
 Ask your doctor or pharmacist how to throw away medicines you no longer use.
 These measures will help protect the environment.
 Any unused product or waste material should be disposed of in accordance with local requirements.

-If you forget your injection
+If you forget to use Ziextenzo

 If you miss your scheduled dose, talk to your doctor, nurse or pharmacist as soon as possible.

-If you inject too much (overdose)
+If you use too much Ziextenzo

-Things you must do
+Things you should do

 Watch for any signs or symptoms of infection.

 There are many ways an infection may show itself.
+Symptoms of an infection include:

 • fever (a temperature of 38.2°C or greater, or as your doctor suggests)